noahweasley/Node-User-Settings/README.md

 ![License](https://img.shields.io/npm/l/node-user-settings?color=yellow) ![Release](https://img.shields.io/github/v/release/noahweasley/node-user-settings?color=informational&include_prereleases) ![NPM Downloads](https://img.shields.io/npm/dw/node-user-settings)

-> A universal but simple node library to implement user settings, built to work with Electron.js without any configurations
+> A universal but simple node library to implement user settings, built to work with Electron.js with little or no configurations at all

 ## Features 🌺

+- Universal, works for all Node JS applications
+- Little or no configurations with Electron JS
 - Code in your own style
 - Easy to setup and use
 - Synchronous functions available